NEFU-TreeRingLab/rBTR/README.md

 # `Named`  - String.
 If `writeRes` is TRUE, results are saved in a folder named after this string.
 ```

+- Model parameterization methods can be consulted in the R package `BTRtools` [Link:BTRtools](https://github.com/NEFU-TreeRingLab/BTRtools)

 ####  Preparing Input Data

 - Meteorological Data

 The input meteorological data should follow this format: